-Where do you find this magical line?
-Well, It runs vertically from somewhere near your belly button to your pelvis and is about 0.4 inches wide.
+Well, linea nigra is a dark line on the belly during pregnancy, running vertically somewhere near your belly button to your pelvis, and is roughly 0.4 inches wide.

 This, like all the other glorious bodily markings that life experience gives us (think: cellulite dimples, scars, stretch marks, laugh lines), is a painting on our canvas—and what a job life is doing at creating this artwork.